 Remind your child that if anything happens that makes them feel uncomfortable or scared, they can talk to you about it.
 Reassure them you will not get cross or upset if they have made mistakes or got involved in risky behaviour online.
 Make them aware that you can help them in these circumstances.

-If you want to report something that has happened online, you can do this by visiting the Child Exploitation and Protection Centre (CEOP) www.ceop.police.uk.
+If you want to report something that has happened online, you can do this by visiting the Child Exploitation and Protection Centre (CEOP).

-Online Grooming is another issue that we need to be aware of in order to protect children on the internet and is closely linked to social networking, find out more here.
+Online grooming is another issue that parents and carers need to be aware of to protect children on the internet and is closely linked to social media platforms.
+Find out more here.